7und3dpy/Image-Sharing/README.md

 Signature algorithm is used for authenticating a device or a message sent by the device.
 For example consider two devices A and B. To authenticate a message sent by A, the device A **signs the message using its private key**.
 The device A sends the message and the signature to the device B. This signature can be **verified only by using the public key** of device A. Since the device B knows A’s public key, it can verify whether the message is indeed send by A or not.

 ECDSA is a variant of the **Digital Signature Algorithm (DSA)** that operates on elliptic curve groups.
 For sending a signed message from A to B, both have to agree up on **Elliptic Curve domain parameters**.
-Sender ‘A’ have a key pair consisting of a private key dA (a randomly selected integer less than n, where n is the order of the curve, an elliptic curve domain parameter) and a public key QA = dA * G (G is the generator point, an elliptic curve domain parameter).
+Sender ‘A’ have a key pair consisting of a private key $d_A$ (a randomly selected integer less than $n$, where $n$ is the order of the curve, an elliptic curve domain parameter) and a public key $Q_A = d_A * G$ ($G$ is the generator point, an elliptic curve domain parameter).
 An overview of ECDSA process is defined below.

 ECDSA has three phases